 - A storage area used for communication between two or more main programs.

-A library item in IBM Process Designer that is available to the entire process application in which it resides.
-For example, if you set environment variables for a process application, those variables are global assets and they can be called from any implementation.
+A library item that is available to the entire process application in which it is located.
+For example, environment variables for a process application are global assets and can be called from any implementation.

 - In XML, an attribute that is declared as a child of the schema element rather than as part of a complex type definition.
 Global attributes can be referenced in one or more content models using the ref attribute.

 global brand management